Sussex County, New Jersey: Politics

-In the 2009 gubernatorial election, Republican Chris Christie received 31,749 votes here (63.3%), ahead of Democrat Jon Corzine with 12,870 votes (25.7%), Independent Chris Daggett with 4,563 votes (9.1%) and other candidates with 663 votes (1.3%), among the 50,137 ballots cast by the county's 95,941 registered voters, yielding a 52.3% turnout.
-In the 2013 gubernatorial election, Republican Governor Chris Christie received 71.1% of the vote (29,873 votes) to Democrat Barbara Buono's 25.4% (10,704 votes).
-In the 2017 gubernatorial election, Democrat Phil Murphy received 36.3% of the vote (15,431 votes) to Republican Kim Guadagno's 59.7% (25,401 votes).
-In the 2021 gubernatorial election, Democratic Governor Phil Murphy received 31.9% of the vote (17,346 votes) to Republican Jack Ciattarelli's 66.8% (36,310 votes).
+State elections

 Law enforcement

 Municipalities that do not have their own police departments have services provided by the New Jersey State Police.
 One of the primary responsibilities of the New Jersey State Police is to provide police services to these rural towns, for which the municipality is assessed an annual fee paid to the state government Troop B of the New Jersey State Police operates a Sussex station located on Route 206 in Augusta.
 Fewer than half of the county's municipalities have a local police department.
 Police Departments are located in the municipalities of Vernon, Hardyston, Sparta, Byram, Hopatcong, Stanhope, Andover, Newton, Ogdensburg, Franklin, and Hamburg.
 The other 13 municipalities are rural and rely on State Police coverage.
 Stillwater Township disbanded its police department in December 2009, estimating a savings of $482,000 by having State Police coverage.

 The New Jersey State Park Police has jurisdiction throughout the state, but patrol primarily in Stokes State Forest and other local state parks.

 The duties of the Sussex County Sheriff's Office include overseeing security at the county's courthouse facilities, operating the county jail, and civil processes.
 The current sheriff is Michael F. Strada, a former officer with the Mount Olive Township police department.